MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 Follow these steps to apply unattended RPA licenses to your flows.

-1. The tenant admin must purchase or get trial a version of the unattended RPA add-on capacity for the tenant.
+1. The tenant admin must purchase or get trial a version of the Power Automate Process add-on capacity for the tenant.
 The tenant admin can do this from the [Microsoft 365 admin portal](https://admin.microsoft.com/AdminPortal/Home#/catalog).
 Just search the purchase services page for the add-on.

    ![get unattended license.](./media/RPA-license/unattended-license-M365.JPG)